leelabsg/Gene-test-pipeline/README.md

                 { frameshift deletion, frameshift insertion, nonframeshift deletion, nonframeshift insertion, nonsynonymous SNV, startloss, stopgain, stoploss, synonymous SNV }
         * **number** : The number of genes to be used for each time. if n=1000, analyze 1000 genes at a time. default = 1000
         * **leaveSSD** : If leaveSSD=F, save the results separately for each number. default=F
+                         To use the Oneset_genotype_SSD function below, you need to set leaveSSD=T
         * **plinkver** : plink version. default=2 (plink2)

         <pre>